StanSurj98/JS_Game_ParallaxBackground/README.md

 Adjust game speed by scrolling the range slider.

 ## Installation
-Fork this repository onto your local machine.
+Fork and clone this repository onto your local machine.
 Install `VSCode Live Server` extension, and right click the `index.html` and select `Open with Live Server`